Cryogenic geometric anti-spring vibration isolation system: Design of a cyrogenic GAS and cryostat

 \section{Design of a cyrogenic GAS and cryostat}

 For our cryogenic vibration attenuation system, we chose a monolithic GAS design that is well-established in gravitational wave detectors \cite{akutsu_vibration_2021, beker_seismic_2012}.
-It consists of quasi-triangular blade springs, arranged in a radial geometry (Fig \ref{fig:system_overview}a).
-The outer end of each blade is anchored in its own base, the inner side of the blades come together and are joined at the key stone, from where the mass is suspended.
+It consists of quasi-triangular blade springs, arranged in a radial geometry (Fig \ref{fig:system_overview}a), clamped between a base and the key stone, from where the mass is suspended.

 An exact 1 dimensional model of this geometry has been worked out by Cella et al. \cite{cella_monolithic_2005}, but the linearized model presented above describes the key characteristics.
-The main difference between both models are the exact dynamics at the working point.
-For instance, the ability to reach $k_\text{eff}=0$ depends heavily on the blades.